ashishssingh/behavioral-cloning/writeup_report.md

 ####1.
 An appropriate model arcthiecture has been employed

-Ymodel is a model used by Vivek Yadav, which consists of 4 2D convolution layers with 3x3 filter sizes and feature size of 3, 32, 64 and 128 respectively.
+amodel is a model is simplified from Nvidia model, which consists of 4 2D convolution layers with 3x3 filter sizes and feature size of 3, 32, 64 and 128 respectively.
 Conv2D layers is follower up by 3 fully connected layers of output size 512, 64, and 16 in that order.

 Conv2D layers are followed by dropuout layers, whereas fully connected don't.
 All layers have RELU activation applier to their outputs.